flatland-association/flatland-book/faq/env.md

 What are malfunctions and what can i do to resolve them?
 ---

-Malfunctions occur according to a Poisson process.
-The hinder an agent from performing its actions and update its position.
-While an agent is malfunctioning it is blocking the paths for other agents.
-There is nothing you can do to fix an agent, it will get fixed automatically as soon as `agent.malfunction_data['malfunction'] == 0` .
+Malfunctions are random events that occur according to a Poisson process.
+They hinder an agent from performing any action.
+While an agent is malfunctioning, it is blocking the paths for other agents.
+There is nothing you can do to fix an agent, it will get fixed automatically as soon as `agent.malfunction_data['malfunction'] == 0`.

 You can however adjust the other agent actions to avoid delay propagation within the railway network and keeping traffic as smooth as possible.

 Can agents communication with each other?